Harshdev098/Research-Nexas/pull_request_template.md

 Before submitting the PR, please make sure you have completed the following:

+- [ ] I have followed all the guidlines mentioned in CONTRIBUTING.md.
 - [ ] My code follows the style guidelines of this project.
 - [ ] I have performed a self-review of my own code.
 - [ ] I have commented my code, particularly in hard-to-understand areas.
 - [ ] I have made corresponding changes to the documentation (if applicable).
-- [ ] My changes generate no new warnings.
 - [ ] I have tested it locally and it works fine.
 - [ ] Any dependent changes have been merged and published in downstream modules.